scylladb/scylladb/docs/maintainer.md

     sections that describe branches.
  4. Delete pick/merge commands that correspond to bad commits
  5. Save the file and let `git rebase` do the work
- 6. Publish your changes with `git push --force-with-leases`
+ 6. Publish your changes with `git push --force-with-lease`

 Note: git contains a bug where branch descriptions with the characters `['":\.]` confuse it.
 Best to search-and-replace those